Freedom in the World

 Civil Liberties: 53 / 60

 D. Freedom of Expression and Belief: 15 / 16

-While government authorization is needed to publish newspapers and other periodicals, freedom of the press is guaranteed in law and generally respected in practice.
-The independent press is small but vigorous, and there are several private and community-run radio stations.
+Freedom of the press is guaranteed by law and generally respected in practice, but government authorization is required to publish newspapers and other periodicals.
+The presence of independent media is small but vigorous, and there are several private and community-run radio stations.
 State-run media include radio and television stations.
 The government does not impede or monitor internet access.
-In May the president argued for the introduction of new legal procedures that ensure that the media has easier access to information from public institutions.

 E. Associational and Organizational Rights: 11 / 12

 Freedoms of assembly and association are legally guaranteed and observed in practice.
-Nongovernmental organizations operate freely.
-The constitution also protects the right to unionize, and workers may form and join unions without restriction.
-Strikes are uncommon.
-A 72-hour prison guard strike took place in October 2013 to force the government to respect the terms of the agreement that was reached with the union and the workers’ association in May 2013.
+Nongovernmental organizations (NGOs) operate freely.
+The constitution also protects the right to unionize, and workers may form and join unions.

 F. Rule of Law: 14 / 16